HoussamMoghraby/phrase_poc/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Phrase push

+Run `npm run phrase-push` to push the translations to phrase.

+## Phrase pull

+Run `npm run phrase-pull` to pull the translations from phrase.

+## Phrase push/pull

+Run `npm run phrase-update` to sync translations by pushing local translations and pull back the latest from phrase.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).